Self Drive Holiday in Tasmania

 Tasmania, Australia’s island state, is a place of wild beauty, rich history, and welcoming towns.
 Located south of the mainland, below Victoria, Tasmania is home to around half a million people.
 Its economy is supported by tourism, agriculture, aquaculture, science, and creative industries.

 For travellers, Tasmania offers dramatic coastlines, national parks, gourmet food, and fresh air in every direction.
-A self-drive holiday is one of the best ways to experience it all.

 Getting There